LABA: A Laboratory for Jewish Culture

 From incubated projects to details on current and past fellows, see all that LABA has to offer on their main website.Learn More About LABA

 Every year LABA selects a group of ten fellows to join us for a yearlong study of classical Jewish texts centered around a theme.
-This year’s theme will be CHOSE-N.Meet the 2021 LABA Fellows
+This year’s theme will be BROKEN.Meet the 2022 LABA Fellows